Monday, 21 April 2008

 Paul Keetch's comments to House Magazine probably sum up the feelings of many politically-disillusioned members of the public.
 Those who feel that their possibly rather old and past it MP's have little effect on their community, will only see comments such as these as reinforcing their dim view of British politics.

+Other attacks on the Commons have come over costs to the British public.
 BBC News online reported the case of a Labour MP urging Whitehall's sleaze watchdog to hold an independent inquiry into MPs expenses.
 The row erupted over claims that MP's were putting down trivial items such as:

 plasma screen televisions, fish tanks and iPods.